Setting Up the SAML Web Browser SSO Feature

 Step 3: Determine setup sequence

-Whether it's better to do Policy Manager setup first, or do the setup at the IdP first, depends on the IdP your installation is using.
+Whether it's best to do the Policy Manager setup first or the Identity Provider setup first depends on which Identity Provider you are using.
 Each Identity Provider has a different user interface.
-In addition, there are different versions.
 This document includes generic instructions and also setup examples for two Identity Providers:

 • Identity Provider Configuration Example: SSO Circle